kossiitkgp/docs/community/one-on-one.md

 * 1:1 mentorship is voluntary.
 Every Executive does not need to be a mentor if they are unable to commit their time.
 * Mentors can invite any Advisor in any meeting.
 1:1s are informal and inclusive.
 * Mentors can be changed upon request by either the mentor or the mentee.
+* Create a google doc/notion page for listing out resources discussed in the meet.
+* If a particular task needs to be accomplished then the mentor can take regular follow ups regarding the task.
+(Here task refers to any self help goal.)

 ## Guidelines for the mentors
 * Make sure your mentee feels comfortable.